 This is an advanced brackish water treatment system used to generate first-rate potable water from slightly saline water (1000ppm to 15,000ppm).
 Double pass reverse osmosis is quite inexpensive when treating brackish water and can be used in residential, commercial, or industrial applications.

 ● Containerized double reverse osmosis systems.

-Containerized equipment essentially houses all double pass RO equipment in a self-contained container.
+Containerized equipment essentially houses all double osmosis water filter in a self-contained container.
 Typical containers measuring 20ft, 10ft, or 40ft are dominantly used thereby augmenting movability and making operations easy.

 ● Skid-mounted double reverse osmosis systems.